ArchAdept/archadeptcli/README.md

 Note: The `dis` target accepts the following optional flags:
  - `-S` enables interleaving source code with the disassembly.
- - `-D` enables disassembling any data found in code sections.

 ### `run`